 - Schedule an appointment: 303-492-7053.
 Please note that the attorney is only available on Tuesdays and Fridays.

-- Come with your student ID, a copy of your lease, and your roommates
+- Come with your student ID, a copy of your lease and a list of your roommates

 Roommate isn’t paying their share of the rent?
 Landlord hasn’t come in to repair your stove?
 Don’t worry, you have rights and Bruce will tell you your legal options.

-*Attorney Bruce Sarbaugh provides free legal advice through Off-Campus Housing & Neighborhood Relations.
-Free legal advice is ONLY available for currently enrolled fee-paying CU students (CU Faculty & Staff are unable to utilize this service as it is funded directly through student fees).
+Attorney Bruce Sarbaugh provides free legal advice through Off-Campus Housing & Neighborhood Relations.
+Free legal advice is ONLY available for currently enrolled fee-paying CU students (CU faculty and staff are unable to use this service as it is funded directly through student fees.)
 Parents of currently enrolled students who wish to be part of the conversation must be accompanied by their student, as this is a learning process supported by student fees.

 If you disagree with the amount returned on your security deposit, you can seek the assistance of the Landlord Tenant Advisory Board (LTAB).
 LTAB will review your case and issue a formal opinion letter to you and your landlord.
 LTAB is a bi-partisan group and welcomes both the landlord and the tenant to submit their side of the case.
 Read more about these services by visiting the LTAB page.